-Apple is working on the most advanced chips for its unannounced AR/VR headset and now a new report has claimed that the iPhone maker has hired Andrea Schubert, Meta’s communications lead for its Augmented Reality (AR) products.
+Apple is working on the most advanced chips for its unannounced AR/VR headset.
+Now, a new report has claimed that the iPhone maker has hired Andrea Schubert, Meta’s communications lead for its Augmented Reality (AR) products.

-In the latest edition of the ‘Power On’ newsletter, Mark Gurman said Apple is building out parts of its team that will handle the launch and subsequent marketing efforts of the hardware.
+In the latest edition of the ‘Power On’ newsletter, Mark Gurman said Apple is building out parts of its team that will handle the hardware launch and subsequent marketing efforts.
 Part of this is the alleged hiring of Andrea Schubert, the communications and public relations head for AR at Meta, reports Apple Insider.

 The latest rumors suggest that the headset would come with multiple highly sensitive 3D sensing modules in order to offer innovative hand tracking.